Jump to:

 Among other observations, the officer will most likely claim you had red/glossy/watery eyes, a flushed face and/or slurred speech.

-Your Wisconsin drunk driving defenses may include innocent explanations like fatigue, having allergies, physical injuries, being ill or dehydrated, or having medical conditions that can mimic the symptoms the prosecutors rely upon.
+Your Wisconsin drunk driving defenses may include innocent explanations like fatigue, allergies, physical injuries, being ill or dehydrated, or having medical conditions that can mimic the symptoms the prosecutors rely upon.

 12. Be aware that poor or bad driving does not equate to OWI